Pu'er tea: Processing

-Ripened or aged raw pǔ'ěr has occasionally been mistakenly categorized as a subcategory of black tea due to the dark red color of its leaves and liquor.
-However, pǔ'ěr in both its ripened and aged forms has undergone secondary oxidization and fermentation caused both by organisms growing in the tea and free-radical oxidation, thus making it a unique type of tea.
+Ripened or aged raw pu'er has occasionally been mistakenly categorized as a subcategory of black tea due to the dark red color of its leaves and liquor.
+However, pu'er in both its ripened and aged forms has undergone secondary oxidization and fermentation caused both by organisms growing in the tea and free-radical oxidation, thus making it a unique type of tea.
 This divergence in production style not only makes the flavor and texture of pu'er tea different but also results in a rather different chemical makeup of the resulting brewed liquor.

-The fermented dark tea, hēichá (黑茶), is one of the six classes of tea in China, and pǔ'ěr is classified as a dark tea (defined as fermented), something which is resented by some who argue for a separate category for pǔ'ěr tea.
-As of 2008, only the large-leaf variety from Yunnan can be called a pǔ'ěr.
+The fermented dark tea is one of the six classes of tea in China, and is classified as a dark tea (defined as fermented), something which is resented by some who argue for a separate category for pu'er tea.
+As of 2008, only the large-leaf variety from Yunnan can be called a pu'er.

 Pu'er is typically made through two steps.
 First, all leaves must be roughly processed into maocha to stop oxidation.
 From there it may be further processed by fermentation, or directly packaged.
 Summarising the steps: